huaminghuangtw/Evergreen-Notes/Permanent-Notes/Goal Setting.md

 	* Minimum viable level, anything above zero compounds.
 	* E.g., Finish the race.

+---

 ## Annual Planning (by Sahil Bloom)

 * Big Goal
+	* These are your big, year-long goals.
+They should be large and ambitious.
+	* If these big goals don't scare you a little bit, I'd encourage you to think bigger.
+	* The Big Goals are the summit of the mountain—motivating on a macro scale, but too far off and intimidating to be motivating on a micro daily basis.
 * Checkpoint Goals
+	* Work backwards from your Big Goals to formulate a set of Checkpoint Goals.
+	* If the Big Goals are the summit of the mountain, the Checkpoint Goals are the mid-climb campsites.
+You can't reach the summit without reaching these points, as all paths lead directly through them.
 * Anti Goals
+	* Anti-Goals are the things we don't want to happen on our journey to achieve our Big Goals.
+	* If the Big Goals are your summit, Anti-Goals are the things you don't want to sacrifice while executing the climb—like your life, your toes, or your sanity.
+You want to reach the summit, but not at the expense of these things.
+	* For example, your Big Goal is to become CEO, but your Anti-Goals may be spending over 300 nights away from your family and allowing your health to suffer from constant travel and stress.
+You want to achieve the Big Goal, but not if it means having those Anti-Goals become real.
 * Daily Systems
+	* These are the 2-3 daily actions that you need to take to create tangible, compounding forward progress.
+The simplest daily actions to generate progress in a given arena.
+	* If the Big Goals and Checkpoint Goals are your compass, establishing your direction, the Daily Systems are your feet, moving you forward on your climb.

+---

 ## [The Harada Method](https://theharadamethod.com/about-the-method) [^3]